(PA Sen. Robert Casey Jr. and Future Leader in His Own Mind Barrrack Hussein Obama share a good laugh about the oil crisis)

 In addition, I urged President Bush not only to suspend the filling of the Strategic Petroleum Reserve, but, in a July 31, 2008 letter, called on him to release 70 million barrels of oil directly into the consumer market.
 I also urged President Bush to use all means at his disposal to pressure the Saudis and OPEC to increase the supply of oil to lower gas prices.
 At the same time that the Saudis refused to open the spigots on their oil production, President Bush agreed to sell them advanced weapons technologies.
 I joined with my Senate colleagues to explore ways to block this arms sale unless oil production was increased.

 Now this point really irks me.
 There is a reason why we have a strategic oil reserve.
 Its called strategic for a reason, and to tap into it just for the hell of it is not only irresponsible, its criminal.
 Tapping into the strategic oil reserve now would be like using your life savings to pay for a new HDTV.
 Is this guy shitting me?
 You mean to tell me he doesn't understand what the purpose of the reserve is?
 Here's a hint Casey, its not for buying votes.
+Boy, let's just go ahead and use that all up so we truly won't have a leg to stand on and we'll all have to drive SmartCars.

 In a June 16th letter, I called on the Federal Trade Commission, charged with protecting consumers, to end questionable business practices like withholding oil refining capacity, that may not be officially termed "price gouging" but unfairly manipulate gas prices.